About the Book

 - Tags nudes, mythic, hull, thornhide, dawn, painting, photography, tale won, black bryony, prade the figgis, jezebel hussy, the spy, the dawn has a lot to offer, debbie griffin, deborah griffin, rogerio alves, stan leather, marnie scarlett, estelle riviere, fine art, gaynor perry

 Gaynor's inspiration manifests itself in a variety of artistic media.
 Exploring the mind's subconscious imagery she succeeds in "keeping the possible impossibility of dreams" ever near allowing her to capture the fleeting moments between imagination and perception.
 The realisation of these moments often demands more than one expression with the kernel of an idea feeding into a painting, a tune or a photograph.
-The video and musical aspects of these works can be viewed at: http://www.vimeo.com/gaynorperry "I love the way your figures seem to appear out of nowhere.
+The audio visual aspects of these works can be viewed at: http://www.vimeo.com/gaynorperry "I love the way your figures seem to appear out of nowhere.
 They emerge like our deepest fears and most intense longings from the evocative backgrounds of abstraction.
 These mythological figures remind me of archetypes and Freudian thought.
 Each of your works are compelling and provoke us to encounter our subconscious in a direct manner."
 Abraham Lubelski, Publisher, NY Arts Magazine